KasperskyLab/Kaspresso/docs/Tutorial/Wifi_sample_test.en.md

 }
 ```

-We remember that it is not worth using hardcoded strings, it is better to use string resources instead.
+We remember that it is not recommended to use hardcoded strings, it is better to use string resources instead.

 ```kotlin
 package com.kaspersky.kaspresso.tutorial